 We have also conducted activities to capacitate practicing midwives in both the public and private sectors in India.
-In agreement with the Government of Uttarakhand, we conducted the second batch of 5-day skill-based training of trainers for medical officers and gynaecologists with support from the Government of Uttarakhand and National Health Mission (NHM), Uttarakhand.
+In agreement with the Government of Uttarakhand, we conducted the second batch of five-day skill-based training of trainers for medical officers and gynaecologists with support from the Government of Uttarakhand and National Health Mission (NHM), Uttarakhand.
 A total of eighteen participants were trained in the second batch.
-Additionally, in line with our plans to integrate the Safe Delivery App within the Manyata programme (a private sector quality improvement initiative), coordinating discussions with Swasti and Pharm Access took place over the course of the quarter.